Xilinx/finn/docs/finn/getting_started.rst

 1. Install Xilinx XRT and set up the ``XILINX_XRT`` environment variable to point to your installation, for instance ``/opt/xilinx/xrt``.
 2. Install the Vitis platform files for Alveo and set up the ``PLATFORM_REPO_PATHS`` environment variable to point to your installation, for instance ``/opt/xilinx/platforms``.
 3. Create a conda environment named *finn-pynq-alveo* by following this guide `to set up PYNQ for Alveo <https://pynq.readthedocs.io/en/latest/getting_started/alveo_getting_started.html>`_.
 It's best to follow the recommended environment.yml (set of package versions) in this guide.
-4. Activate the environment with `conda activate finn-pynq-alveo` and install the bitstring package with ``pip install bitstring``
+4. Activate the environment with `conda activate finn-pynq-alveo` and install the bitstring package with ``pip install bitstring``.
 5. Done!
 You should now be able to e.g. ``import pynq`` in Python scripts.
-6 (optional) If you don't want to specify the ``ALVEO_PASSWORD`` environment variable, you can `set up public key authentication <https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server>`_.
+6. (optional) If you don't want to specify the ``ALVEO_PASSWORD`` environment variable, you can `set up public key authentication <https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server>`_.
 Copy your private key to the ``finn/ssh_keys`` folder on the host to get password-less deployment and remote execution.

 On the host side: